 Fitting covariates to a GLM after a test of significance is inappropriate

 RCTs were never designed to perfectly balance covariates or even have very similar distributions of them.
 The purpose of randomization is to distribute hidden covariates, not perfectly, but efficiently.

 Ronald Fisher’s recommendation, when he originally wrote Statistical Methods for Research Workers in the 1900s, was to block known covariates while randomizing all the hidden ones while looking at the effects of known covariates on both between-group variance and within-group variance (where everyone is getting the same treatment).
 The effects on the within-group variance would give you some idea as to the impact of the covariate.

-It’s also worth remembering that analyses of clinical trials are robust in that they account for these possible imbalances in both known and unknown covariates, almost like how the t-test is robust to violation of normal distributions.
+It’s also worth remembering that analyses of clinical trials are robust in that they account for these possible imbalances in both known and unknown covariates.
 When you have an imbalance in covariates, what do you get?
 Wide uncertainty intervals, which is okay, that’s what statistics is meant to do, allow you to gauge your uncertainty.
 Furthermore, if covariates were balanced well between groups, the standard analyses used for RCTs would become inappropriate, which is why the analyses for matched RCTs and normal RCTs are different.

 But again, this doesn’t mean that we shouldn’t think about covariates.
 There are several valid methods to account for known covariates such as minimization (although I am NOT a fan of it), fitting covariates into a GLM (decisions like this are made prior, not based on tests of significance) or stratifying by that covariate, in fact, this technique of stratifying after is known as post-stratification and often used by trialists.

 So, in conclusion, you don’t achieve causality from a perfect balance of RCTs and methodology is a lot more complicated than we ever thought.